 The George Herbert in Bemerton Group was founded in 2002 by local resident Canon Judy Rees, on her return to Lower Bemerton after a long absence.
 The members of the Group cover a wide spectrum of interests, both religious and secular.

 We strive to share our enthusiasm for George Herbert and his works with others, usually through events held in or around the village where he spent the last three years of his life.
 In this way we support the Friends of St Andrew's Bemerton in their work of promoting the memory and works of George Herbert.

-Other than in 2014, when the Group was much involved in the George Herbert Festival, it has organised three to five events every year since 2002 - see our 2017 programme.
+Other than in 2014, when the Group was much involved in the George Herbert Festival, it has organised three to five events every year since 2002 - see our 2017 programme, including the special event 'My Utmost Art' on 18th August.
 Past events include illustrated talks and lectures; poetry readings (often accompanied by live musicians playing music of Herbert's time) and workshops; readings of material about Herbert and his period; and walks in the area with which he would have been familiar (though now, of course, much changed).
 Further details of many of these events can be found in our archives.

 Our Group has commissioned hymn music to Herbert's poems from composers with local association, published in 2007 by the Royal School of Church Music under the title 'Another Music'..
 These hymns, together with the well known ones are available on our CD 'Hymns New and Old'.
 Copies of both items are available from our Gift Shop.
 For young people, we have produced an educational resource pack about George Herbert, and each year we promote an art competition in our local Primary School - see the 2016 winning entries.